 The immediate risk of being exposed to COVID-19 is still low for most Americans, however, as the outbreak expands, that risk will increase, the CDC said.
 People who live in areas where there is ongoing community spread are at higher risk of exposure, as are healthcare workers who care for COVID-19 patients, the agency said.

 The CDC expects that widespread transmission of the new coronavirus will occur, and in the coming months, most of the U.S. population will be exposed to the virus.

 It's important to note that seasonal flu, which causes outbreaks every year, should not be confused with pandemic flu, or a global outbreak of a new flu virus that is very different from the strains that typically circulate.
 This happened in 2009 with the swine flu pandemic, which is estimated to have killed between 151,000 and 575,000 people worldwide, according to the CDC.
 There is no flu pandemic happening currently.

 Unlike seasonal flu, for which there is a vaccine to protect against infection, there is no vaccine for COVID-19.
 But researchers at the U.S. National Institutes of Health are in the early stages of developing one.
-Officials plan to launch a phase 1 clinical trial of a potential vaccine for COVID-19 within the next three months.
+Officials have already launched a phase 1 clinical trial of a potential vaccine for COVID-19.